 Accreditation

-• Emma: Studying my online public health degree at Ohio State University allowed me to perfectly balance work and study.
-The interactive courses and expert faculty made learning engaging and practical.
-I feel well-prepared to make a real difference in community health initiatives.
+Emma: Pursuing my online public health degree at Ohio State University blended flexibility with strong academic support.
+The virtual environment allowed me to balance work and study, while expert professors kept the content engaging and relevant.
+I felt empowered to make a real impact in community health from home.

 What's the difference between online and on-campus public health degree?